-What first aid course do I need to do to work in childcare?
+Which first aid course do I need for a job in childcare?

-Whichever of these 3 situations you are in, you will need to obtain or renew your First Aid certificate in order to get a new job in childcare or to continue with your existing employment.
+Whichever of these 3 situations applies to you, you will need to obtain or renew your First Aid certificate in order to get a new job in childcare or to continue with your current job..

-But it's important to know that you can't just do any old first aid training course to work in childcare.
+But did you know that you can't do just any first aid training course to work in childcare?
 There is a very specific course you must do in order to be employed by a childcare centre.

 What is the only course that qualifies you to work in childcare?

-For people working in childcare, there are very good reasons why you need to do a very specialised FIrst Aid course.
+For anyone who is working in childcare, there are very good reasons why you need to do a very specialised First Aid course.

 The only first aid course that is considered a legitimate qualification for a child care worker, is HLTAID012 – Provide First Aid in an Education and Care Setting.
 This is considered the 'industry standard' course that you must do to work in childcare.
 (This is also the same course that teachers and those who work in Aged Care must do as well.)